nock/nock/README.md

    });
 ```

-or, using a combination of this last pattarn and the callback pattern:
+or, use an error-first callback that also gets the status code:

 ```js
 var scope = nock('http://www.google.com')